architectdrone/compucells/README.md

 ## What is the compucell hypothesis?

-The compucell hypothesis is: Any deterministic function can be represented perfectly as a compucell if a correct shape and number of iterations is chosen?
+The compucell hypothesis is: Any deterministic function can be represented perfectly as a compucell if a correct shape and number of iterations is chosen.

 ## Is the compucell hypothesis true?
 Has it been proven?